Dabigatran

 • To treat and prevent recurrent deep vein thrombosis (DVT) or pulmonary embolism (PE).
 Read more about DVT and pulmonary embolism.

 • Know your capsule strength: Dabigatran capsules are available in different strengths: 75 mg, 110 mg and 150 mg.
-If you are unsure which capsule strength you are taking, ask your pharmacist.
+If you're unsure which capsule strength you're taking, ask your pharmacist.

 • Timing: Take your dabigatran dose at the same times each day.
 You can take dabigatran with or without food.

-• Swallow the capsules whole with a large glass of water.
-It is important to drink enough water so the capsule doesn't get stuck in your throat.
+• Swallow the capsules whole with a large glass of water: It's important to drink enough water so the capsule doesn't get stuck in your throat.
 Do not crush, chew or open the capsules.
 This will release all the medication at once and increase the risk of side effects.

 • Missed dose: Missing doses increases your risk of getting blood clots.
-If you forget to take a dose, do not take a double dose – this increases your risk of bleeding.
+If you forget to take a dose, don't take a double dose – this increases your risk of bleeding.

-• Stroke prevention or blood clots: If the next dose is less than 6 hours away, skip the missed dose and carry on as normal.
-If there are more than six hours until the next dose, take the missed dose as soon as you remember.
-Do not take two doses at the same time.
+• Stroke prevention or blood clots: If the next dose is less than 6 hours away, skip the missed dose and take your next dose as normal.
+If there are more than 6 hours until the next dose, take the missed dose as soon as you remember.
+Do not take 2 doses at the same time.

-• Knee or hip replacement: Skip the missed dose and carry on as normal at the same time the next day.
+• Knee or hip replacement: Skip the missed dose and take your next as normal at the same time the next day.
 Do not take 2 doses at the same time.

 • Storing your dabigatran capsules: Dabigatran capsules must be kept in the original foil package to protect them from moisture.
 If you store the capsules in a pill box or medication reminder box, keep them in the foil packaging.
 Only remove them from the foil packaging when you are ready to take them.

-• Be careful when doing things that may cause bruising and bleeding, such as shaving, clipping your fingernails, brushing and flossing your teeth or playing sports.
+• Be careful when shaving, clipping fingernails, brushing and flossing your teeth, or playing sports.

-• Avoid getting new tattoos and piercings as these can cause bruising and bleeding.
+• Avoid new tattoos and piercings as these can cause bruising and bleeding.

 • If you have a fall or hurt your head or body, get medical attention immediately, even if you feel okay.